 Cora Cox Academy

-Cora Cox Academy is a Kingsport City Schools alternative learning program for middle and high school students who are unable to attend their regular school for a variety of reasons.
-Cora Cox Academy generally has between 30-40 students, both male and female.
-These students benefit from supportive and positive adult interactions, and our church has provided a variety of support for Cora Cox Academy.
-Julie Malone is the Director of Alternative Learning for Kingsport City Schools and has been our primary point of contact.
+Cora Cox Academy is a Kingsport City Schools alternative learning program for students who are unable to attend their regular school for a variety of reasons.
+Students benefit from supportive and positive adult interactions and Waverly Road Presbyterian Church has supported Cora Cox Academy in a variety of ways.

 Kingsport City Schools Homeless Education Program and Family Resource Center

 During November each year, the Waverly Road Presbyterian Church Food Pantry partners with WQCR-FM 88.3 and Second Harvest Food Bank of Northeast Tennessee to offer Thanksgiving meals to families in need.
 Boxes of food are distributed through the Kingsport City Schools Homeless Education Program and Family Resource Center to families they serve.